RalfAlbert/auto-title-to-link/readme.md

-# Auto Insert Title To Link #
+# Auto Title To Link #

 **Contributors:** Ralf Albert, Sergej Mueller

 ## Short Description ##
 With this plugin it is possible to automatically fill in the title attribute of a link in the WordPress editor.

-Auto Insert Title To Link needs PHP v5.3+
+Auto Title To Link needs PHP v5.3+

 ## Description ##
 With this plugin it is possible to automatically fill in the title attribute of a link in the WordPress editor.